clottman/elizabethzaleski/pubs.md

 - "<a href="https://www.thenormalschool.com/blog/2018/9/17/take-your-medicine-by-elizabeth-zaleski-illustrations-by-kevin-abt-chad-miller">Take Your Medicine</a>," published at <i>The Normal School</i>.
 My writing persona is like Allie Brosh with half the talent and Cheryl Strayed with half the fortitude (I can't draw, and I overheat very easily), which is why this graphic essay, about antidepressants, contains illustrations drawn by people who are not me.
 - A <a href="https://largeheartedboy.com/2026/03/29/elizabeth-zaleskis-book-notes-music-playlist-for-her-essay-collection-the-trouble-with-loving-poets/">playlist and listicle</a> to accompany *The Trouble with Loving Poets* at Largehearted Boy.
 - "<a href="https://networks.h-net.org/group/discussions/20149208/nonarbitrary-style-points-citations-when-departures-affect-functionality">Nonarbitrary Style Points in Citations: When Departures Affect Functionality</a>," a blog post for *Feeding the Elephant* (a scholarly publishing forum) in which I complain about trends in citation practices.
 Sounds riveting, doesn't it?
 I made up a bunch of goofy book titles to help.
 - "<a href="https://lithub.com/seven-of-the-greatest-farts-in-western-literature/">Seven of the Greatest Farts in Western Literature</a>," published at *Lit Hub*.
-Yes, you read that right, farts.

 # Print publications